TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

     The context manager provides a :class:`pathlib.Path` object.

-    Exiting the context manager cleans up any temporary file created when the resource needs to be extracted from e.g. a zip file.
+    Exiting the context manager cleans up any temporary file created when the resource needs to be extracted kutoka e.g. a zip file.

     *package* is either a name or a module object which conforms to the ``Package`` requirements.  *resource* is the name of the resource to open